Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries

-{\bf Abstract:} Using a one-to-one correspondence between its complex Higgs doublet and very specific quadruplets of bilinear quark operators, the Glashow-Salam-Weinberg model for 2 generations is extended, without adding any extra fermion, to 8 composite Higgs multiplets.
-8 is the minimal number required to suitably account, simultaneously, for the pseudoscalar mesons that can be built with 4 quarks and for the mass of the $W$ gauge bosons.
-Their masses being used as input, together with elementary low energy considerations for the pions, we calculate all other parameters, masses and couplings.
-We focus in this work on the spectrum of the 8 Higgs bosons (which all potentially contribute to the $W$ and quark masses), and on the mixing angles, leaving the study of couplings and their content of non-standard physics to a subsequent work.
-We start with 1 generation, which already makes a 2-Higgs-doublet model.
-We show that the leptonic decays of charged pions are suitably described.
-One of the 2 Higgs bosons is extremely light, while the mass of the ``quasi-standard'' one is only $\sqrt{2}m_\pi$, showing the need for more generations.
-For 2 generations, we show that the $u-c$ and $d-s$ mixing angles, respectively $\theta_u$ and $\theta_d$ satisfy the relation $\tan(\theta_d+\theta_u)\tan(\theta_d-\theta_u) = \Big(\frac{1}{m_{K^\pm}^2}-\frac{1}{m_{D^\pm}^2}\Big) \big/ \Big(\frac{1}{m_{\pi^\pm}^2}-\frac{1}{m_{D_s^\pm}^2}\Big)$.
-First, $\theta_u$ is set to $0$, which allows the calculation ab initio of $\theta_d \approx \theta_c$ that we get $15\%$ off its experimental value.
-Problems however remain, concerning in particular leptonic decays of $\pi^+$ and $K^+$.
-They are lifted in the second part of the study in which $\theta_u$ is determined to be close to $\sqrt{m_u/m_c}$.
-The 8 Higgs bosons fall into one triplet, two doublets and one singlet.
-In the triplet stand three states with masses from $2.9\,GeV$ to $3.25\,GeV$.
-The singlet has a mass of $1.65\,GeV$.
-The masses of the last four neutral scalars should not exceed $90\,MeV$.
-We accordingly witness the emergence of light scalars.
-Hierarchies between vacuum expectation values, which are large for 1 generation, become much smaller for 2 generations.
-That the mass of (at least) one of the Higgs bosons grows like that of the heaviest $\bar q\gamma_5 q$ bound state is one of the hints that calls for a third generation of quarks.
-Parameters are very fine-tuned.
-An example of this is the crucial role played by the small $\theta_u$ which cannot be safely switched to $0$.
-In addition, several parameters turn out to have no trustable expansions in terms of small parameters like $m_\pi$, $\theta_u$ or $\theta_d$.
-The sector of the light scalars is specially delicate to handle, such that definitive conclusions cannot truly be drawn with 2 generations only.
+{\bf Abstract:} The Glashow-Salam-Weinberg model for N=2 generations is extended to 8 composite Higgs multiplets by using a one-to-one correspondence between its complex Higgs doublet and very specific quadruplets of bilinear quark operators.
+This is the minimal number required to suitably account, simultaneously, for the pseudoscalar mesons that can be built with 4 quarks and for the masses of the $W$ gauge bosons.
+They are used as input, together with elementary low energy considerations, from which all other parameters, masses and couplings can be calculated.
+We focus in this work on the spectrum of the 8 Higgs bosons, on the mixing angles, and on the set of ``horizontal'' and ``vertical'' entangled symmetries that, within the chiral $U(4)_L \times U(4)_R$ group, strongly frame this extension of the Standard Model.
+In particular, the $u-c$ ($\theta_u$) and $d-s$ ($\theta_d$) mixing angles satisfy the robust relation $\tan(\theta_d+\theta_u)\tan(\theta_d-\theta_u) = \Big(\frac{1}{m_{K^\pm}^2}-\frac{1}{m_{D^\pm}^2}\Big) \big/ \Big(\frac{1}{m_{\pi^\pm}^2}-\frac{1}{m_{D_s^\pm}^2}\Big)$.
+Light scalars (below $90 MeV$) arise and the mass of (at least) one of the Higgs bosons grows like that of the heaviest $\bar q\gamma_5 q$ bound state. $\theta_u$ cannot be safely tuned to zero and several parameters have no reliable expansion in terms of ``small'' parameters like $m_\pi$ or the mixing angles.
+This study does not call for extra species of fermions.
+The effective couplings of scalars, which depend on the non-trivial normalization of their kinetic terms, can be extremely weak.
+For the sake of (relative) brevity, their rich content of non-standard physics (including astrophysics), the inclusion of the 3rd generation and the taming of quantum corrections are left for a subsequent work.